DrPugsley/Reddit-Text-Scraper/README.md

   -h, --help: show the help message and exit

-  -s SUBREDDIT, --subreddit SUBREDDIT: Choose a subreddit to download
+  -s SUBREDDIT, --subreddit SUBREDDIT: Choose a subreddit to download (required!)

   -st SORT, --sort SORT: Choose whether to download hot, new, or top.
 If unused, will get new